 Artus Court Museum

-According to legend the Neptune Fountain, next to the town hall, once gushed forth with the trademark Gdańsk liqueur, Goldwasser.
-As the...
+According to legend, the Neptune Fountain, next to the Town Hall , once gushed forth with the trademark Gdańsk liqueur, Goldwasser.
+As...

-The nearby 1618 Golden House, designed by Johan Voigt, has the richest façade in the city.
-In the friezes between storeys are 12...
+The 1618 Golden House, designed by Johan Voigt, has the richest façade in the city.
+In the friezes between storeys are 12 elaborately...

 Historical Museum of Gdańsk

-The museum is located in the historic town hall, which boasts Gdańsk’s highest tower at 81.5m.
+This museum is located in the historic town hall , which claims Gdańsk’s highest tower at 81.5m.
 The showpiece is the Red Room (Sala...